semantic-developer/SemanticDeveloper/README.md

 ## Notes

-- Proto mode is enforced in code; the app does not fall back to non‑proto modes.
+- App-server mode is enforced in code; the app does not fall back to legacy proto mode.
 - Settings are stored under the OS‑specific application data directory and loaded on startup.
 - The log view uses AvaloniaEdit + TextMate (Dark+) for better legibility and simple JSON syntax coloring.